Reusability and Transferability of Macro Actions for Reinforcement Learning: Reusability and Transferability Properties

 \section{Reusability and Transferability Properties}

-In this section, we first present a series of experiments to validate the fact that the macro actions generated by our workflow might exhibit the \textit{reusability} property.
-We then discuss the existence of the \textit{transferability} property for the macro action presented in Section~\ref{subsec:macro_example} in similar environments with different reward settings.
+In this section, we first present a set of experiments to validate the fact that the macros derived by our workflow might exhibit the \textit{reusability} property.
+We then discuss the existence of the \textit{transferability} property for the macro presented in Section~\ref{sec:compatibility} in similar environments with different reward settings.